 1992 - ongoing

-This annual course organised by CCB establishes and develops contacts between engaged citizens in all the Baltic Sea countries.
+Our annual summer course establishes and develops contacts between young and engaged citizens in all the Baltic Sea countries.

-The participants, through interactive lectures and projects, exchange their knowledges and experiences, and learn more about the problems and solutions for the Baltic Sea catchment.
+The participants, through interactive lectures and projects, exchange their knowledge and experiences, and learn more about the problems and solutions for the Baltic Sea catchment.

 The first edition of the one week course "Our Common Baltic" was held back in the ´90, when the participants had the opportunity to deepen their knowledge on the Baltic Sea ecosystem spending few days on land at the Stensund Folk High School and then sailing on the ship Amalia (a 25 m long wodden ship 100-years old!) in the Swedish archipelago to study bottom sediments and marine life.